 Jacob just moved to San Francisco and needs a practical sedan like a Toyota Camry LE.
 He isn’t sure exactly how long he will need the car, since he doesn’t know whether he’ll stay in the area over the next couple of years.
 He considers a 36 month lease with 15k annual miles, but it’s expensive and he’s nervous about committing to that long of a lease (and he found that the shorter-term leases are even more expensive).

-All he knows for sure is that he doesn’t want to buy.
+All he knows for sure is that he doesn’t want to buy a car.
 But between leasing and subscribing which option is the most cost-effective in his particular situation?
 We calculated an average lease including MSRP, various charges, incentives, down payment, and more – and compared the two.
 Which option came out on top?

 Things get even more interesting if you look at a 36 month lease with early termination at the one-year mark, which boosts the monthly cost of the lease to $758 – so his best bet is likely to go for the subscription.